Green-Software-Foundation/if/src/if-run/builtins/csv-lookup/README.md

 - `query` - an array of key/value pairs where the key is a column name in the target csv and the value is a parameter from inputs
 - `output` - the columns to grab data from and add to output data - should support wildcard or multiple values.

 The plugin also supports data renaming.
-This means you can grab data from a named column but push it into your manifest file data under another name, for example, maybe we want to grab data from the `processor-name` column int he target csv and add it to the manifest file data as `processor-id` because this is the name expected by some other plugin in your piepline.
+This means you can grab data from a named column but push it into your manifest file data under another name, for example, maybe we want to grab data from the `processor-name` column in the target csv and add it to the manifest file data as `processor-id` because this is the name expected by some other plugin in your piepline.
 You can do this by passing comma separated values in arrays.

 ```yaml
 output: ['processor-name': 'processor-id']